brizvi4/stock-analysis/README.md

-# Analysis of Green Stocks
+# Analysis of Green Stocks and Execution times

 ## Overview of Project